-If you were not in the foster care system at some point after the age of 13, but experienced homelessness, you may want to also consult the Financial Aid Guide for California Homeless Youth at jbay.org/resources/financial-aid-guide-for-ca-homeless-youth/.
+If you were in the foster care system at any point after the age of 13, we recommend you consult the Financial Aid Guide for California Foster Youth at jbay.org/resources/financial-aid-guide/

 Understanding and applying for financial aid can feel overwhelming at times.
 Ask for help completing and reviewing your financial aid application.
 There are lots of people who would like to help you, such as: